Datavault-UK/automate-dv-docs/docs/index.md

 The method covers the full approach for developing a Data Warehouse: architecture, data modelling, development, and includes a number of unique techniques.

-If you want to learn about Data Vault 2.0, your best starting point is the book Building a Scalable Data Warehouse with Data Vault 2.0 (see details below).
+If you want to learn about Data Vault 2.0, your best starting point is the book "Building a Scalable Data Warehouse with Data Vault 2.0" (see details [below](#books-from-amazon)).

-## Data Vault 2.0 supports code automation.
+## Data Vault 2.0 supports code automation
-Essentially, the method uses a small set of standard building blocks to model your data warehouse ( Hubs, Links and Satellites in the Raw Data Vault) and, because they are standardised, you can load these blocks with templated SQL.
+Essentially, the method uses a small set of standard building blocks to model your data warehouse (Hubs, Links and Satellites in the Raw Data Vault) and, because they are standardised, you can load these blocks with templated SQL.
 The result is a template-driven implementation, populated by metadata.
 You provide the metadata (table names and mapping details) and SQL is generated automatically.
 This leads to better quality code, fewer mistakes, and greatly improved productivity: i.e. Agility.